Ananta Vasudeva Temple, Bhubaneswar, Odisha

 Experience and perspectives

 Visitors often describe Ananta Vasudeva as a calmer counterpoint to the nearby Lingaraj Temple — less crowded, more contemplative, set by the still water of the Bindu Sagar tank.
-The black-granite trinity of Krishna, Balarama and Subhadra stands complete in the sanctum, and the Kalinga carvings of Vaishnava scenes reward close looking.
-Much of the temple's living character is in its kitchen: the aroma and bustle of earthen-pot prasad cooked over wood fires fills the precinct, and prasad distribution around midday draws a steady flow of devotees and locals.
+The black-granite trinity stands complete in the sanctum, and the Kalinga carvings of Vaishnava scenes reward close looking.
+Much of the temple's living character is in its kitchen: the aroma and bustle of the earthen-pot prasad fills the precinct, and its distribution around midday draws a steady flow of devotees and locals.
 Sharing in that meal gives a tangible sense of communal devotion.

 The temple stands in Bhubaneswar's Old Town on the eastern bank of the Bindu Sagar tank.
-Remove footwear before entry; head-covering is customary.
-Cameras are not permitted in the main sanctum.
+Observe the usual etiquette on entry.
 Time a visit around midday (roughly 12–2 PM) to share in prasad, or early morning for a serene darshan.

 Ananta Vasudeva is read both as a securely dated work of Kalinga architecture and as the living Vaishnava heart of a Shaiva town.